yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Look up your name here: [http://www.peoplebyname.com/people](http://www.peoplebyname.com/people).
 Or, you can fill in your name in the URL like this: http://www.peoplebyname.com/people/[Last_Name]/[First_Name].
 Opt out for each record here: [http://www.peoplebyname.com/remove.php](http://www.peoplebyname.com/remove.php).
 This site, unfortunately, does not support HTTPS.

 ### ☠ PeopleFinders
 Find your information here: [https://www.peoplefinders.com/](https://www.peoplefinders.com/) and opt out here:[https://www.peoplefinders.com/opt-out](https://www.peoplefinders.com/opt-out) (includes Advanced People Search and PublicRecordsNow).
+You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### PeopleSearchNow
 Find your information and opt out here: [https://www.peoplesearchnow.com/opt-out](https://www.peoplesearchnow.com/opt-out).